 A documentary called Porn on the Brain aired in the UK, but you can watch it on YouTube for a limited time.
 I recommend it, but there are some intense images and subject matter, so keep that in mind before watching.
 Like all documentaries, there is an agenda.
 However, I think this documentary’s agenda is more than reasonable.
 To me it seems that they have highlighted what a lot of folks know to be true: Internet pornography is not the same as the pornography from "back in the day" and use of it in adolescence is pervasive.
 Yet, no one is talking about it.

-Mask You Live In, on kickstarter.
+There is currently a proposal for a new documentary titled, The Mask You Live In, on kickstarter.
 The aim for the documentary is to address the "boy crisis" by highlighting our societal standards for masculinity that create emotionally detached (and therefore more violent and depressed) boys and men.
 I wrote about another organization, The Demise of Guys, which also addresses how and why boys are struggling and what we can do about it.
 I’m excited about The Mask You Live In for two reasons: One, the creator is Jennifer Siebel Newsom, from Miss Representation, which is a wonderful documentary about the portrayal (or lack thereof) of women and girls in the media.
 Two, Jackson Katz is on board.
 If you haven’t seen Tough Guise, make a date with yourself and see it.
 The Mask You Live In seems like it would be a wonderful progression from that work.
 Please spread the word, so they can get the backing and funding they need to get this much-needed project underway!

 About this Blog:

-I'm here to help us discuss sexuality, gender, sexual media, and social media by integrating information from academic and mainstream sources.
-I do this so you can be informed about what is going on in the sex research world and apply the research to your life.
-I hope this process produces more sexually competent people who raise sexually competent kids.
+I'm here to help us discuss sexuality, gender, and media by integrating information from academic and mainstream sources.
+I hope this resource produces more sexually competent people who raise sexually competent kids.